MatthewDailey/attn/CATEGORY_CHANGES.md

   undefined, // originalPostId
   undefined, // platformUniqueId
   undefined, // contentHash
-  'AI Coding' // category - this is the new parameter )
+  'AI Coding', // category - this is the new parameter )
 ```